 Millions of ethnic exiles fled East Germany and entered West Germany.
 By 1950 West Germany was a financial power and was re-furnished however without access to atomic weapons.

-In 1989, the Eastern alliance fallen and East Germany was brought together with West Germany in 1990.
+In 1989, the Eastern Alliance has fallen and East Germany was brought together with West Germany in 1990.

 Most as of late the German Chancellor Angela Merkel has said that Germany would close down its atomic power sources throughout the following decade and just depend on wind and sun based power alongside coal and flammable gas as a vitality source.